avast/k8s-admission-webhook/README.md

 --tls-cert-file string                                               Path to the certificate file.
 Required, unless --no-tls is set.
 --tls-private-key-file string                                        Path to the certificate key file.
 Required, unless --no-tls is set.
 --annotations-prefix                                                 What prefix should be used for admission validation annotations.
+--annotation-rules-file                                              File with rules to be used for annotations validation (everything is considered valid if not used).
 ```

 In case you want to check `readOnlyRootFilesystem` property globally but also allow some containers requiring writable root filesystem, they can be whitelisted by using annotations.